-It is a popular form of business because of its simplicity, ease of setup, and nominal cost value.
-This type of proprietorship needs only when we have to register his or her name and secure local licenses, and then only the owner be ready for doing a business.
-There is one disadvantage that whatever is the condition the owner will be responsible for any type of losses in the business.
+It is a popular business model due to its simplicity, ease of setup, and low cost.
+This type of proprietorship is only required when the owner must register their name and acquire regional licenses prior to opening a business.
+One disadvantage is that the owner will always be responsible for any losses the business suffers, regardless of the situation.

 Must read – How to register a sole proprietorship in India?